uselark/better-auth-lark/README.md

 ```

 ### Configuration options
-- `larkSdkClient`: Initialize the Lark billing client with your private API key from env vars and pass it here.
+- `larkClient`: Initialize the Lark billing client with your private API key from env vars and pass it here.
-- `createCustomerOnSignUp`: If true then on customer sign up a [lark subject](https://docs.uselark.ai/api/resources/subjects/methods/create) will automatically be created with lark using their name, email, and external id being better auth `user.id`.
+- `createCustomerOnSignUp`: If true, then when a customer signs up, a [lark subject](https://docs.uselark.ai/api/resources/subjects/methods/create) will automatically be created with lark using their name, email, and external id being better auth `user.id`.
-- `freePlanRateCardInfo`: You can optionally specify a rate card that you want all customers to get subscribed to on sign up.
+- `freePlanRateCardId`: You can optionally specify a rate card that you want all customers to get subscribed to on signup.
 This rate card should have $0 fixed fees because otherwise users would have to go through a checkout flow to get subscribed and that isn't yet supported on signup.
 You'll need to pass in `freePlanRateCardId` and `fixedRateQuantities` as params to pass in to the [create subscription api](https://docs.uselark.ai/api/resources/subscriptions/methods/create).

 ## Client plugin